 Why Is It So Hard to Collect From an Uninsured Motorist?

 Unless you find yourself dealing with an independently wealthy motorist, it is highly unlikely that a lawsuit against an uninsured driver is going to result in a suitable monetary award.
 Most under or uninsured drivers don’t carry the insurance they need because they can’t afford it.
 A lawsuit cannot take money a defendant doesn’t have.

 There are instances where suing an uninsured (or underinsured) is worthwhile like when the defendant has suitable assets.
-This is rare since most people who have assets can afford their auto insurance.
+This is rare since most people who have assets can afford t auto insurance.
 It does happen, however.
 What will that look like?

 - First, your lawyer might run a credit and asset check on the defendant to verify that they have assets of some kind.